← Back to research

 Strengths

-• Industry-leading benchmarks — Aider's LLM Leaderboards are the de facto standard for evaluating coding model performance[4]
+• Influential benchmarks — Aider's LLM Leaderboards were long the de facto standard for evaluating coding model performance, though they were last updated November 2025[3]

 • Git-native workflow — Every AI change is a clean commit; easy to review, revert, or iterate